-Consumers aren’t the only ones whose pockets are being emptied by the 8.6% inflation rate.
-It’s also affecting the bottom lines of businesses across the country, who are experiencing:
+Consumers aren’t the only ones whose pockets are being emptied by the 7% inflation rate.
+It’s also affecting the bottom lines of businesses across the country, which are experiencing:

 - Rising commodity prices

 - Escalating loan fees